 The JVN Design calculator for FTC allows teams to calculate the gear ratio that is necessary for a mechanism like a drivetrain or arm.
-This is a very valuable resource for picking appropriate gear ratios for almost application you need.
+This is a very valuable resource for picking appropriate gear ratios for almost every application you need.
 It was developed by John V-Neun, coach of FRC® 148, and was initially designed for FRC calculations.

 It is fairly intuitive and can save a lot of time compared to doing calculations on your own, especially when developing designs like arms, linear slides, and drivetrains.
 This is as the balance between power/torque and speed is critical to the end design.
 For example, arms require much more torque than speed, while linear slides need very little torque to maximize speed.